So, you’ve just been summoned for jury duty – now what?

 You’ll surely be picked for jury duty in this fashion-forward yet smart Kennet Cole pantsuit

-A pair of oxfords, loafers, or cap-toed shoes in dark colors with coordinating laces are best.
+Dark-colored oxfords, loafers, or cap-toed shoes with coordinating laces are best.
 When wearing dress shoes, make sure you are always wearing dress socks in dark colors.
+Discover the top dress shoe brands for men with our detailed guide.

 Stay comfy and professional-looking in these Florsheim oxfords

-A belt is an important piece of men’s business attire and should match the shoes.
+A belt is essential to men’s business attire and should match the shoes.
 For example, if wearing brown leather loafers, you would wear a brown leather belt with them.

 Team your black shoes with a black belt like this simple Shinola leather belt

-Whether you are wearing a suit jacket or not, you should always wear a white or blue button-down.
+Whether wearing a suit jacket or not, you should always wear a white or blue button-down.
 A professional shirt will have either a barrel or a French cut cuff.

 Ties are preferred and will make your business attire more formal.
-If wearing a tie, it should be classic and either solid or stripes.
+If wearing a tie, it should be classic and either solid or striped.

 Keep your business outfit trendy with Giorgio Armani’s striped tie